pocomane/walua/Readme.md

 This method requires docker installed and running on your machine.

 The build script generates a `walua_build` subfolder in the current directory containing all the files needed to run the PUC-Rio lua VM in a browser.
-All the sub-folders of `walua_build` can be deleted: they are needed at build time only.
-The only release files are: `walua.js` and `walua.wasm`.
-The `walua.merged.js` contains an amalgamation of both `walua.js` and `walua.wasm` that can be used as a single file release.
+Most of the files and sub-folders are just needed at build time.
+The only release files
+are: `walua.js` and `walua.wasm`.
+The `walua.merged.js` contains an
+amalgamation of both `walua.js` and `walua.wasm` that can be used as a single file release.

 # Usage